Diffusion and Diffusion Cloud Security: Authentication Providers

 You can increase availability by deploying several control authentication handlers, all registered for the same handler name.
 If there are several control authentication handlers registered for the same name, the server will select a single handler to process an authentication request.
 Selection is done on a round-robin basis, with a new handler chosen for each request.
 If there is currently no handler registered for the handler name, the server will skip to the next configured handler to process the request.

-method.
+The second parameter filters the level of detail about authenticating clients that will be provided to the authenticate method.
 Example details include the transport type, IP address, and resolved location such as latitude and longitude.
 Requesting fewer details means less data will be transferred over the network, so the general rule is if you don’t need it, don’t ask for it.
 Here we’re greedy and ask for all available details.

 Now we can start the control authentication handler client.
 Like any client, it must also authenticate with the server.
-With our modified Diffusion configuration, we can make use of the account provided by the configured BobAuthenticationHandler
+With our modified Diffusion configuration, we can make use of the account provided by the configured BobAuthenticationHandler.

-% java -jar target/control-authentication-handler.jar ws://localhost:8080 Bob s3cr3t Connected to Diffusion at ws://localhost:8080 Press any key to exit.
-AliceAuthenticationHandler registered.
+% java -jar target/control-authentication-handler.jar ws://localhost:8080 Bob s3cr3t

 Diffusion Cloud doesn’t allow the server configuration to be changed.
 Instead, we can use system authentication handler.
-If you are using Diffusion Cloud, use the dashboard to add a system user, and use its principal and credentials instead of Bob/s3cr3t
+If you are using Diffusion Cloud, use the dashboard to add a system user, and use its principal and credentials instead of Bob/s3cr3t.
+You’ll also need to add the system user to the AUTHENTICATION_HANDLER role.
+Finally, make sure you use the correct URL for your server.

 Can we now authenticate as Alice?
 Open up a new terminal window and try the following: